werckme/werckmeister/manual.md

 <br><br><br>

 ### `mod`
 Adds a modification to the track.
+Every `mod` statement adds a further modification to the related voice.

+ If you want to use ony one modification at the time use [do](#do) instead.

  ### examples